OUT THIS JOURNAL

 KIRYOKU accept articles in the following areas:

-KIRYOKU: Jurnal Studi Kejepangan is a Journal published by the Applied Foreign Language Department of Diponegoro University.
+KIRYOKU: Jurnal Studi Kejepangan is a Journal published by the Applied Foreign Language Department of Vocational College of Diponegoro University.
 The research article submitted to this online journal will be peer-reviewed.
 The accepted research articles will be available online (free download) following the journal peer-reviewing process.

 Articles received will be reviewed by Reviewers.
 Whether the articles are acceptable or not will be decided by the Chief Editor based on reviewers' comments in the forum session of the Board of Editors.